filamentphp/filament/README.md

 Filament is a collection of tools for rapidly building beautiful TALL stack interfaces, designed for humans.

-The Filament project currently consists of several packages.
-Packages in the same version series are compatible in the same project.
+> Packages in the same version series are compatible in the same project.

 | Package | Description | Current version series | Next version series | |
 | --- | --- | --- | --- | --- |